JuanDuran85/typescriptBasico/design_patterns/behavioral/README.md

 - Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they're observing.

 - The Observer pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+## 7. State

+- State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
+It appears as if the object changed its class.

+- The State pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.